Weight Loss During Chilling and Freezing of Meat

 Increasing Airspeed by 1m/s

-“Experiment 4, carried out in a chamber with an airspeed of 0.5 m/s and reported in Table 5 allows a comparison between the weight losses obtained at 18°C. The effect of the increase in airspeed is noticeable in increasing weight losses, which is not observed in those pieces packed in polyethylene.”
+“Experiment 4, carried out in a chamber with an airspeed of 0.5 m/s and reported in Table 5 allows comparison between the weight losses obtained at 18°C. The effect of the increase in airspeed is noticeable in increasing weight losses, which is not observed in those pieces packed in polyethylene.”
 (Bustabad, 1999)

 Food Science Australia writes there is another problem with increased air velocity.
 “Higher air velocities enable more rapid chilling, but the fan power requirements increase by the cube of the air velocity.
 In most practical situations increasing the air velocity above 1 m/s cannot be justified by the small increase in cooling rate.”
 (Food Science Australia)

 A very good suggestion on how to handle this predicated on the way that cooling takes place.
 “At the beginning, moisture loss is caused by liquid water evaporation during refrigeration.
 Then, as the surface becomes frozen, weight losses are due to ice sublimation.
 At both stages, the driving forces are the vapour pressure and temperature differences between food surface and the bulk air.
 As the sample approaches the external temperature, the temperature driving force disappears, so only the vapour pressure difference remains and the weight loss rate decreases.”
 (Campanone et al, 2002) Initial cooling happens due to the difference in temperature between the meat surface and the air temperature.
-As the surface temperature reaches the air temperature after 8 – 10 hours of cooling, the rate of cooling becomes more dependant on the thermal conductivity of the meat and not the rate of transfer of heat from the meat surface to the air.
+As the surface temperature reaches the air temperature after 8 – 10 hours of cooling, the rate of cooling becomes more dependent on the thermal conductivity of the meat and not the rate of transfer of heat from the meat surface to the air.
 It will, therefore, make sense that the air velocity now be reduced to below 0.5m/s after 8 – 10 hours of beef chilling.
 Such a reduction will have little effect on the cooling rate but will have economic benefits by reducing weight loss and fan power consumption.
 (Food Science Australia)

 “This is particularly important if the room is also required to operate as a storage chiller over weekends or longer periods.”
 (Food Science Australia)